Graduate studies; requires an undergraduate university degree.

 |Programme start||Winter semester & Summer semester|

-Why study Computer and Information Science at Konstanz?
+Why study Computer and Information Science in the University of Konstanz?

 - mentoring programme: As a master’s student, you will choose an academic supervisor (mentor) during your first semester who you can turn to for added focus, discuss your advanced coursework with and who will supervise your master’s project and thesis

-- profiles: specialisation in one of the following disciplines within the broad field of applied and practical computer science: Data Mining/Big Data, Digital Libraries, Interactive Systems, Network Science, Systems, Visual Computing, Sports Informatics, Bio Informatics
+- profiles: specialisation in one of the following disciplines within the broad field of applied and practical computer science: Data science, Visual computing, Interactive systems, Software systems engineering, Algorithmics, Exhibition Media Design (Mediale Ausstellungsgestaltung)

-- high tech: excellent and innovative technical labs, facilities and study conditions, e.g. a powerwall for visualizing large volumes of data, E-david (painting robot), media room
+- high tech labs: excellent and innovative technical labs, facilities and study conditions, e.g. a powerwall for visualizing large volumes of data, E-david (painting robot), media room

-- research-oriented: relevant project work that is integrated in the current research work of our research groups
+- research-oriented: relevant project work that is integrated in the current research work of our research group

 Prospects and opportunities